BlinkUX/sequelize-mock/docs/api/instance.md

 ###  Return
-Returns <Any, Object> either the value of the key, or all the values if there is no key
+`Any, Object`: either the value of the key, or all the values if there is no key